DataDog/integrations-extras/cybersixgill_actionable_alerts/README.md

 datadog-Cybersixgill Actionable Alerts==1.0.0`.

 ### Configuration
-1. To get Cybersixgill client ID and secret to operate Datadog integration, please reach out to support@cybersixgill.com.
+1. Please reach out to support@cybersixgill.com and request access to the Cybersixgill Developer Platform.
 2. You will receive a welcome email with access to the Cybersixgill developer platform.
 3. Within the Cybersixgill developer platform, create the Client ID and Client secret.
 4. Copy the Client ID and Client secret and paste them into the Configuration.yaml file.